 3.1.
-Economic benefits of walking and cycling investment
+Benefits of walking and cycling investment

 Walking and cycling offer significant economic benefits to cities by reducing infrastructure costs, improving public health, and boosting local businesses.
 Both modes of transport require far less infrastructure investment than car-centric alternatives.
 Cities can save on road maintenance, parking space construction, and reduce congestion by promoting walking and cycling, which take up less space and cause minimal wear on roads.
+The United Nations' report6 on "Walking and cycling: latest evidence to support policy-making and practice" effectively summarises the myriad benefits of investing in walking and cycling.